omundy/dig245-usability-test/README.md

 1. List the 5 tasks you gave the user, along with
     - The data you collected in the test
     - A discussion of the result of each.
 Was the user successful in completing the task?
 Why or why not?
     - What recommendations would you make to the website owner?
+Refer to the [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/glance/)) or [SUS](https://www.usability.gov/how-to-and-tools/methods/system-usability-scale.html) as needed.
     - A [screenshot](https://github.com/omundy/learn-computers#how-to-make-a-screenshot) focusing on the element(s) of the website that led to the success or failure of the task.
-1. Cite class materials on usability to inform your report and communicate your findings.
+1. Cite class materials on usability and accessibility to inform your report and communicate your findings.